eembc/securemark-tls/examples/selfhosted/README.md

 To compile the SecureMark-TLS benchmark on Windows using Visual Studio open the Visual Studio project file at `visualc/sec-tls/sec-tls.vcxproj`.

-## PSA Crypto `PSA_MBEDTLS` self-hosted: mbedTLS (3.1.0)
+## PSA Crypto `PSA_MBEDTLS` self-hosted: mbedTLS (3.2.0)

 This example uses `cmake`.
 The option `PSA_MBEDTLS` enables the `EE_CFG_SELFHOSTED` flag in the code, and links in the local `profile/psa_crypto_th_api` implementation (as well as `main.c`).
-The included Mbed TLS 3.1.0 source was downloaded from Github (https://github.com/Mbed-TLS/mbedtls/tree/v3.1.0) and the following configuration files were changed, their originals are provided for convenience (suffix `_orig`):
+The included Mbed TLS 3.2.0 source was downloaded from Github (https://github.com/Mbed-TLS/mbedtls/tree/v3.2.0) and the following configuration files were changed:

 ```
 `include/mbedtls/mbedtls_config.h`